 Sales and Marketing

 Mondelez sells its candy, snacks, and beverages through supermarket chains, wholesalers, supercenters, warehouse clubs, mass merchandisers, convenience stores, drug stores, and other retail food outlets.
-The company's 10 largest customers accounted for nearly 25% of sales in 2012.
+The company also sells through independent sales offices and agents in some of its international locations.
+Mondelez' 10 largest customers accounted for nearly 25% of sales in 2014.

 The separation of the global snacking business from the North American grocery operations paved the way for each business to adopt its own strategy.
-Mondelez is looking to its 15 global power brands (including Chips Ahoy!, Oreo, Milka, Cadbury, Chiclets and Trident) to drive 70% of its growth.
+Mondelez is looking to its 15 global power brands (including Chips Ahoy!, Oreo, Milka, Cadbury, Chiclets and Trident) to drive 70% of its growth (up from 60% in 2014).
 The company holds the number one position globally in biscuits (or as we say in America, cookies), chocolate, candy and powdered beverages.
 It's number two in gum and coffee.

 The company's hard-won battle for UK candy maker Cadbury in 2010 gave the snack business the heft to stand alone.
 The purchase, valued at about $18.5 million, created a "global powerhouse in snacks, confections, and quick meals, with a large portfolio of leading brands around the world."
 Cadbury's top brands include Dairy Milk bars, Roses chocolates, Trident gum, Halls cough drops, and the ever-popular Creme Eggs.
-The union of the #1 US food company and the 200-plus-year-old UK confectioner bumped Kraft up into the top spot of candy makers by revenue, unseating longtime leader Mars.
-The takeover also made Kraft the #2 US chewing gum maker by revenue (just behind Wrigley) and gave it access to developing overseas markets, such as Brazil, India, Mexico, Russia, South Africa, and China, where Cadbury brands have a solid presence.
+In 2014, Mondelez's chocolate division, which includes Cadbury, generated more than 25% of the company's total sales.